evangeline905/Mood2Movie/README.md

 3. **Explore Results**
    - Browse through 3 personalized movie recommendations
-   - Each recommendation includes poster, rating, and detailed reasoning
+   - Each recommendation includes the movie poster, rating, basic details such as genre and release year, a brief plot summary, and an AI-generated explanation of why it aligns with your mood

 ### Account Features

 1. **Sign In with Google**
    - Click "Account" in the top navigation
-   - Sign in with your Google account for cloud sync
+   - Sign in with your Google account or Demo account for cloud sync

 2. **Manage Your Movies**
-   - Mark movies as "Favourite" or "Watched"
+   - Mark movies as "Favorite" or "Watched" — use "Favorite" to save a movie, and "Watched" to hide it from future recommendations.
    - Access your collection in "My Movies" page
    - Data syncs across devices when signed in